S3-working-group/s3-practical-guide/docs/all.md

 -   Cluster groups of similar requirements (needs-centric)
 -   A combination of both (of the above) is common

-Consider this step complete, as soon as you’ve agreed on a first iteration of a meaningful distribution of work.
-Remember, you can make changes to the domains you defined at any time (later during the workshop or afterward), so you only need to aim for something that’s good enough to start.
+Consider this step complete, as soon as you've agreed on a first iteration of a meaningful distribution of work.
+Remember, you can make changes to the domains you defined at any time (later during the workshop or afterward), so you only need to aim for something that's good enough to start.

 As a facilitator, gently support the group in self-organizing, and be mindful of people dropping out of the conversation.
 This process often includes a phase that appears chaotic to some participants, which might make them feel uncomfortable.
 To test if a result is achieved, ask for objections to the domains being good enough for now.